Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

-- Combo Scoring: The `CalculateComboScore()` function is a crucial part of the system that adds depth and fluidity to the AI's behavior.
-If the AI has just finished an attack that is part of a combo chain, this function gives a significant score bonus to the next logical attack in that sequence.
-This prevents the AI from choosing random abilities and allows it to perform coherent, multi-step attack patterns.
+- <ins>Combo Scoring:</ins> The `CalculateComboScore()` function is essential for creating fluid, sequential attack patterns.
+It checks if the previously selected attack (`LastSelectedAttackAbilityData`) was part of a combo.
+If so, it gives a `significant score bonus` (`+100.0f`) to the current candidate if it represents the `next logical` step (`ComboIndex + 1`) in that sequence.
+This strongly biases the AI towards completing combos once initiated.
 ```c++
 float UBDS_GetBestAttack::CalculateComboScore(FAttackData AttackData)
 {